BioGeMT/miRBench_paper/code/model_training/README.md

 ## 3) Train the model

 Have a look at the [training](training.py) script with model training.
+The script loads an encoded training dataset and trains the [Hejret 2023 CNN model](https://www.nature.com/articles/s41598-023-49757-z).

+Input parameters are:
+- *data*: file with the encoded dataset, output from the step (2)
+- *labels*: file with the encoded labels, output from (2)
+- *dataset_size*: number of samples in the encoded dataset
+- *ratio*: ratio of positives to negatives in the train dataset, 10 ~ you have 10x more negatives than positives
+- *model*: filename for saving the trained model

 `python training.py --data <endoced_dataset> --labels <encoded_labels> --dataset_size <number_of_dataset_samples> --ratio <neg:pos ratio> --model <model_name>`